 This shared universe makes sense since both films center around ghosts.
 The 1984 comedy classic features three parapsychology professors who set up shop as ghost removal professionals.
 In 1995's Casper, an abandoned house is littered with three not-so-nice ghosts and their nephew Casper, "the friendly ghost."
 The house's owner calls upon an expert in ghost removal and who shows up?

 Dr. Raymond Stantz (Dan Aykroyd) dressed in complete ghostbuster's apparel enters the picture for a brief cameo.
 However, he doesn't have his full crew.
 Casper's three menacing uncles prove to be too much for Ray.
 After his ghost defeat, he races out of the house and informs the owner, "Who you gonna call?
 Someone else."

 Kevin Smith's View Askewniverse

-Yes that's right, the family friendly movie Spy Kids is in the same universe as the gory, violent Grindhouse movie Machete.
-How the heck are the two connected?
+The family-friendly movie Spy Kids is in the same universe as the gory Grindhouse movie Machete.
+How are the two connected?
 They are both directed by Robert Rodriguez, who vowed to put Danny Trejo in one of his very own films every year in order to turn him into the "Mexican Jean-Claude Van Damme."